-The finance committee meets on a regular basis to analyse the interest rate exposure in the context of the most recent economic conditions and forecasts.
+The Company's management analyses the interest rate exposure in the context of the most recent economic conditions and forecasts.

 Note 11.
 Related Party Transactions

 The Directors act in an honorary capacity and are not paid for their services as Directors.